 Karen Wynn

-As of July 2019, I’m now Professor Emerita of Yale—making a mid-career pivot transitioning from scientist to artist.
-I’ve had the great fortune to have an amazing scientific career investigating things that have fascinated me for decades.
-What I’ve loved the most about being a scientist & professor is teaching and mentoring my students, undergraduate, graduate and post-doc, and most of all, learning from them; they’ve taught me far more than I’ve taught them over the years.
-I’m immensely proud of the work we’ve done together, discovering astonishing and marvelous things about the richness of babies’ mental lives (and the world may not yet have heard the last of my thoughts on these matters).
-I’m excited now to explore the world of art, a fascinating realm that calls on different skills, alternative approaches to knowing & experiencing the world, and a very different way of thinking about, understanding, and communicating deep truths.
-My artist website is MKWynn.com.
-You can also find me on Instagram at @MKWynnArtworks.
+As of 2019, Karen Wynn is a professor emerita at Yale, making a mid-career pivot transitioning from scientist to artist.
+She has had the great fortune to have an amazing scientific career investigating things that have fascinated her for decades.
+What she has loved the most about being a scientist and professor is teaching and mentoring undergraduate, graduate, and postdoc students, and, most of all, learning from them.
+She is excited now to explore the world of art, a fascinating realm that calls on different skills, alternative approaches to knowing, and experiencing the world, and a very different way of thinking about, understanding, and communicating deep truths.

-I joined the Department of Psychology at Yale University in 1999.
-I grew up in Canada (Saskatchewan), receiving my B.A. in Psychology from McGill University and my Ph.D. in Cognitive Science from MIT.
-Before coming to Yale, I was a faculty member at the University of Arizona—where I first set up my BabyLab and tested my very first infant.
+Professor Wynn joined the Department of Psychology at Yale University in 1999.
+She grew up in Canada (Saskatchewan), receiving her B.A. in psychology from McGill University and her Ph.D. in cognitive science from MIT.
+Before coming to Yale, she was a faculty member at the University of Arizona, where she first set up her BabyLab and tested her very first infant.